3/5/2025

 Chief Medical Officer

-Okay, thank you for the question.
-I'll provide the clinical aspect and the price point, Shankar can provide the input.
-So in terms of one of the things I wanted to mention here is that we completed recruitment ahead of time for GA because there was a huge number of requests from the patients who have already got Cyfora and Isorua.
-In fact, they were on the waiting list and we had a certain number to recruit for our phase three.
-In terms of whatever the approved therapies right now are there, particularly with competitors, the first and the foremost, in terms of the clinicians, the safety and tolerability profile of those products are concerning and 12% of the patients are progressing to the vet AMD.
-In terms of the safety and tolerability profile of Ocu410, that gives us extreme confidence that there were no serious adverse events like CNV and ischemic optic neuropathy and ductal mitis and vasculitis, which are the hallmarks of currently the approved products.
+Go ahead, Jima.
+Okay.
+Thank you for the question.
+I'll provide the clinical aspect and the price point.
+Shankar can provide the input.
+So, in terms of one of the things I wanted to mention here is that we completed recruitment ahead of time for GA because there was a huge, you know, number of requests from the patients who have already got SIFO-ray and ISER-ray.
+In fact, they were on the waiting list, and we had a certain number to recruit for our Phase III.
+In terms of whatever the approved therapies right now are there, particularly with competitors, the first and the foremost, in terms of the clinicians, the safety and tolerability profile of those products are concerning, and 12% of the patients are progressing to the wet AMD.
+In terms of the safety and tolerability profile of OcuPort 10, That gives us extreme confidence that there were no serious adverse events like CNV and ischemic optic neuropathy, endothelmitis, and vasculitis, which are the hallmarks of currently the approved products.
 Also, our protocol had included the washout period for those two approved products as well for a three-month period.
-So in terms of recruitment and in terms of the safety and tolerability and efficacy profile, we are not only seeing differences or improvements in the structural as well as the functional outcomes and in Europe there is no approved products.
-So most majority of the physicians because of the compliance issues of six to 12 injections per year and safety considerations are not really prescribing and also the patients are reluctant to do that.
-As you see, the age being onset is 60 years of age and older and in terms of the price point, I would let Shankar add his thoughts here.
+So in terms of recruitment and in terms of the safety and durability and efficacy profile, we are not only seeing differences or improvements in the structural as well as the functional outcomes.
+And in Europe, there is no approved product.
+So most majority of the physicians, because of the compliance issues of 6 to 12 injections per year and safety considerations, are not really prescribing, and also the patients are reluctant to do that.
+As you see, the age mean onset is 60 years of age and older.
+And in terms of the price point, I would let Shankar add his thoughts here.

 speaker